RailsEventStore/rails_event_store/railseventstore.org/source/community.html.md

     How to specify `code_to_mutate` is described in [Mutant documentation](https://github.com/mbj/mutant#test-selection).

 * Don't forget to [create a Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
-You could do it even if not eveything is ready.
+You could do it even if not everything is ready.
 The sooner you will share your changes the quicker feedback you will get.

 ## License